Sears, Drowning In Red Ink, Finally Files For Chapter 11 Bankruptcy

 "The Chapter 11 process will give Holdings the flexibility to strengthen its balance sheet, enabling the Company to accelerate its strategic transformation, continue right sizing its operating model, and return to profitability," Lampert said in a statement.

-Sears was founded in 1887.
+Sears was founded in 1887 and was first incorporated in 1892.
 It evolved into an American one-stop shop for everything related to the home.
-Its annual Christmas catalog was immensely popular — at its height, it spanned over 500 pages.
-In the first half the 20th century, the company even sold about 70,000 pre-cut kit houses — a small part of its then-booming sales.
+Its annual Christmas catalog was immensely popular — at its height, it spanned more than 500 pages.
+In the first half the 20th century, the company even sold about 70,000 precut kit houses — a small part of its then-booming sales.
 Its strategy of offering all the home merchandise one could dream of in accessible catalogs was path-making.

 "Sears is an American institution," Jerry Hancock, self-proclaimed Sears scholar and historian, told NPR on Sunday.
 "There are actually a number of communities in North Carolina where almost the entire town is Sears houses that were purchased through the catalog."